-Our revenues generated from public cloud services increased by 75.5% from RMB1,202.5 million in 2017 to RMB2,110.5 million (US\$295.3 million) in 2018, primarily driven by (i) increased average revenues per Public Cloud Service Premium Customer from RMB10.2 million in 2017 to RMB14.5 million (US\$2.0 million) in 2018 as a result of their increasing demands for our products and solutions, and (ii) to a lesser extent, increase in the number of our Public Cloud Service Premium Customers from 112 in 2017 to 139 in 2018 due to our further penetration in existing verticals and expansion into more verticals.
+Our revenues generated from public cloud services increased by 75.5% from RMB1,202.5 million in 2017 to RMB2,110.5 million (US\$295.3 million) in 2018, primarily driven by (i) increased average revenues per Public Cloud Service Premium Customer as a result of their increasing demands for our products and solutions, and (ii) increase in the number of our Public Cloud Service Premium Customers due to our further penetration in existing verticals and expansion into more verticals.

-Our revenues generated from enterprise cloud services increased significantly from RMB15.3 million in 2017 to RMB94.4 million (US\$13.2 million) in 2018, primarily driven by increase in the number of our Enterprise Cloud Service Premium Customers from two in 2017 to 17 in 2018 due to our further penetration in existing verticals and expansion into more verticals.
+Our revenues generated from enterprise cloud services increased significantly from RMB15.3 million in 2017 to RMB94.4 million (US\$13.2 million) in 2018, primarily driven by increase in the number of our Enterprise Cloud Service Premium Customers due to our further penetration in existing verticals and expansion into more verticals.